 How is information about admission and financial aid communicated?

-Most of the communications from the Admission Office are sent to your child via email.
+Most of the communications from the Admissions Office are sent to your child via email.
 It is important for the Admission Office to have a valid e-mail address and for that e-mail account to be checked regularly.
-Admission Office decision letters and some other communications are sent through regular mail.
-Financial aid information and awards are communicated via email, your child's Earlham Connect page (prior to admission), or the Heart (Earlham's online portal for admitted students).
+Admissions Office decision letters are released online through an application status portal.
+Financial aid information and awards are communicated via email.
+Admitted students receive paper copies of the letter of admission and the financial aid award through the regular mail.

 What is involved in new student orientation?

-New students arrive on campus about five days prior to the first day of classes.
+New students arrive on campus about four days prior to the first day of classes.
 During that time they participate in a number of activities, panels, and events (designed and led by current students and faculty) to help introduce them to both the academic and residential life of the College.
-Whether meeting and/ or dining with their academic advisers, gathering on their halls with other new students, exploring the city of Richmond through community service projects, learning about Earlham's community code from student government representatives, or "getting connected" to the internet, students will easily make their transition to college.
-There are activities planned for parents, too, during the first two days following a student's arrival for orientation.
-A full schedule of New Student Orientation activities for both the student and her/his parents is provided during the summer prior to the students' arrival on campus.
+Whether meeting and/ or dining with their academic advisers, gathering on their halls with other new students, exploring the city of Richmond through community service projects, or learning about Earlham's community code from student government representatives, students will easily make their transition to college.
+There are activities planned for parents, too, during the first day following a student's arrival for orientation.
+A full schedule of New Student Orientation activities for both students and parents is provided prior to the students' arrival on campus.

 What do graduates do with their Earlham degrees?